Advancing Practice in Signed/Spoken Language Interpreting - MSc

 Advancing Practice in Signed/Spoken Language Interpreting (MSc): More information and what you will achieve

-This course will enable you to achieve a recognised qualification in your current specialist areas of interpreting or in the areas you wish to develop your practice (for example, healthcare, mental healthcare, legal settings, arts and culture or education).
+This course will enable you to achieve a recognised qualification in your current specialist areas of interpreting or areas in which you wish to develop your practice (for example, healthcare, mental healthcare, legal settings, arts and culture or education).

 Where applicable, interpreters will be able to use study on this course to fulfil the CPD requirements of their professional registration body, either by undertaking the full course or by taking single modules as an associate student.